 - I-20 Requirements

-The application deadline for our May 2018 DPT Program is October 2, 2017.
+The application deadline for our May 2019 DPT Program is October 1, 2018.
 It is a "firm" deadline.
-This means that ALL program and application requirements must be postmarked or received by PTCAS by 10/2/2017.
-This includes your PTCAS application, both program and PTCAS essays, two letters of recommendation (one from a licensed PT and one from a faculty member), a minimum of 50 observations hours in at least two different professional settings (meaning at least two different populations/diagnoses), a completed and mailed supplemental application and fee (click on link below to download the supplemental application and site preference form), and your official GRE scores submitted directly to PTCAS (code 7751).
+This means that all program and application requirements must be postmarked or received by PTCAS by October 1, 2018.
+This includes your PTCAS application, both program and PTCAS essays, two letters of recommendation (one from a licensed PT and one from a faculty member), a minimum of 50 observations hours in at least two different professional settings (meaning at least two different populations/diagnoses), a completed and mailed supplemental application and fee (download the supplemental application and site preference form below), and your official GRE scores submitted directly to PTCAS (code 7751).

 Early Decision Deadline